-I’m an Australian-born farm girl, now living in the US with my dear American husband.
-I studied psychology, philosophy, social work and fitness leadership, and worked a number of jobs in Australia from coaching team members in a government department to picking vegetables on an organic farm, before emigrating from my home country to be with my beau (you can see my full CV here).
+I’m an Australian-born farm girl, now living part-time in the US with my dear American husband.
+I studied psychology, philosophy, social work and fitness leadership, and worked a number of jobs in Australia from coaching team members in a government department to picking vegetables on an organic farm, before beginning a life of dual-citizenship and ocean-hopping to be with my beau (you can see my full resume here).
 I have always been interested in spirituality, personal growth, physical health and fitness, and an ongoing exploration of my inner and outer world.
-I first attempted meditation 25 years ago, and have been returning to that still place ever since.
+I first tried meditation 30 years ago, and have been returning to that still place ever since.

-In 2012 I knew that something was missing.
-In my meditation practice, in my relationship with myself, in my ability to connect with others, in my commitment to my core values.
+In 2012 I knew that something was missing in my meditation practice, my relationship with myself, my ability to connect with others, and my commitment to my core values.
 I’d known it for a while, but didn’t know what to do about it.

 Then, because a little voice inside me just wouldn’t let up, I went to my first Mindful Self-Compassion (MSC) course.
 And I wept the whole weekend.
 I wept for the many years of missing out on the love I yearned for; I wept because something deep and fragile in me was finally being acknowledged; and I wept because I knew I was saying goodbye to an old, familiar way of (not) being with myself.

-This was the missing piece.
-This was the place in me that made it safe to feel my feelings, knowing that I would be there for myself.
-This allowed me to follow that root down into the earth, to where it tapped into the well of my core values, an often forgotten font of strength and nourishment.
-This was how I found the resilience to be with my own pain while also being there, continuously and lovingly, in the presence of the pain of others.
-This was where the gauge of “What do I need?” and “What do I still need?” and “What do I need right now?” registered consciously.
+Self-compassion had been the missing piece.
+Self-compassion made it safe to feel my feelings, knowing that I would be there for myself.
+It allowed me to follow a root down into the earth, to where it tapped into the well of my core values and intuition – fonts of strength and nourishment.

-And so, I knew what I had to do and I began … I resigned from my full-time job, because I needed space to heal, gather my skirts, pull on my boots, and move onward.
-I committed myself to a Mindful Self-Compassion practice, sometimes through formal meditation, but mostly through simply immersing myself in MSC courses, reading, communing with like-minded people, and therapy.
+And so, I knew what I had to do and I began … I resigned from my full-time job, because I needed space to heal, gather my skirts, pull on my boots, and move forward.
+In addition to my mindfulness practice, I committed myself to a self-compassion practice, sometimes through formal meditation, but mostly through simply immersing myself in courses, reading, communing with like-minded people, and therapy.

-I lived and worked at the Barre Center for Buddhist Studies where I learned about the comfort in community and the safety in a philosophy based on ethics and wisdom.
-I worked for the Institute for Meditation and Psychotherapy, where my online skills developed, and I learned that I could have work relationships that weren’t based on hierarchy or fear.
-I worked for Susan Kaiser-Greenland on her InnerKids Professional Training Program, where I saw how adults can choose to relate to children, and I started to develop a new way to talk to the child still within me.
-I attended Internal Family Systems Level 1 training, where I got to speak my whole truth, my ugly, shameful, dirty, sad, tormented truth, and no-one abandoned me – no-one.
+I lived and worked at the Barre Center for Buddhist Studies where I completed the yearlong Integrated Study and Practice Program for dedicated Buddhist practitioners, which showed me the safety possible in a philosophy based on ethics and wisdom.
+I worked for the Institute for Meditation and Psychotherapy, where I completed the Certificate in Mindfulness and Psychotherapy, and I discovered how mindfulness and self-compassion could be companions to the therapeutic relationship.
+I worked for Susan Kaiser-Greenland on her InnerKids Professional Training Program, where I saw how adults can choose to relate to children skillfully with unconditional love, and I started to develop a new way to talk to the child still within me.
+I attended Internal Family Systems training and Somatic Experiencing training, where I learned that there are places we can speak our whole truth without being abandoned or abandoning ourselves.

-And so, here I am still following the thread.
-It’s not an easy journey, but I can’t imagine going anywhere else in my life right now.
+Here I am still following the thread.
+It’s not always an easy journey, but I can’t imagine going anywhere else in my life right now.
 I teach so that I can learn, and I learn so that I can teach.
-The skills of mindfulness and self-compassion are some of my most valuable developing skills, and I am committed to continuing to learn.
-I hope you and I get to learn together sometime soon.
+The skills of mindfulness and self-compassion are some of my most valued skills, particularly helpful for challenging relationship and health adventures.
+I am committed to continuing to learn and growing.